sighingnow/jekyll-gitbook/_pages/Provisioning.md

 # Lab 0.
 Part 3: Provisioning with Creating a New Customer Organization
 This video demonstrates how to create a new Customer organization by using Provisioning email generated in Web Order.
->Note: Demonstration was done on Cisco internal lab and some options will not be visible in your production environment.
+>Note: Demonstration was done on Cisco internal lab environment and some options will not be visible in your production environment.
 {: .block-tip }

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">